Darkbeast747474/End_to_end_MlProject_Student_Performance/README.md

 # End to End ML Project
+### Project On Student Performance , By Figuring the The Factors Leads To Better Marks Of Student , it's A Regression Problem .

 - Components Like Data Ingestion , Transformation , Model Training Are Defined
 - Piplines For Prediction Also Defined